bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 description.
 And since issues get resolved, but not deleted, you can check what kind of issues your favourite kata had during its early days or beta.

 So please, check things out.
-I'll wait here.
+We'll wait here.

 You're back?
 Great!
 Now you're ready to write your own kata.
 Well, almost.
 There's another page, hidden in the inner depths of the [forums]: